2016-17 Education Series

 Here are a few important updates from the Council:

-- We are very delighted and grateful that the Northern New York Community Foundation (NNYCF) is supporting our Caswell-Morgan Human Services Memorial Scholarship.
-The NNYCF will match the donations we receive throughout 2015, up to $2,500.00.
-Scholarship donations must be submitted by December 31, 2015 to qualify for the NNYCF match.
+- We are very delighted and grateful that the Northern New York Community Foundation (NNYCF) is supporting our Caswell-Morgan Human Services Memorial Scholarship of the NCCSA.
+The scholarship application can be found by clicking HERE.
 Please support this impactful scholarship.

 - Many of you are writing grant applications or are searching for funding opportunities.
 Please take advantage of our region's North Country Health Compass for up-to-date data, best practices, and grant opportunities to support your work.

 2015 Annual NCCSA Scholarship Awarded